abaranwal-ms/diffTool/README.md

 # Windows Diff Tool

-A powerful side-by-side file comparison tool for Windows, inspired by the Linux `diff` command but with enhanced visual features and both CLI and GUI interfaces.
+A powerful side-by-side file comparison tool for Windows, inspired by the Linux `diff` command but with enhanced visual features and separate CLI and GUI interfaces.

 ## Features

 - **Side-by-side comparison** with syntax highlighting
-- **Both CLI and GUI** interfaces
+- **Separate CLI and GUI** commands for specific use cases
 - **Colored terminal output** with Windows support
 - **Ignore whitespace** option
 - **Statistics** showing added, deleted, and changed lines